hashicorp/terraform/website/source/intro/vs/cloudformation.html.markdown

 Terraform similarly uses configuration files to detail the infrastructure setup, but it goes further by being both cloud-agnostic and enabling multiple providers and services to be combined and composed.
-For example, Terraform can be used to orchestrate an AWS and OpenStack cluster simultaneously, while enabling 3rd-party providers like CloudFlare and DNSimple to be integrated to provide CDN and DNS services.
+For example, Terraform can be used to orchestrate an AWS and DigitalOcean cluster simultaneously, while enabling 3rd-party providers like CloudFlare and DNSimple to be integrated to provide CDN and DNS services.
 This enables Terraform to represent and manage the entire infrastructure with its supporting services, instead of